Got Questions? Get Answers!

 For compliance training, you will be automatically enrolled into the class and no action is required on your part.
 You will receive “Waiting for Selections” and “Confirmed” emails once the registration is complete.
 Once confirmation is received, go to Oracle Learner Home to see the class you have been enrolled in.
 Click the play button to play the module.

 Compliance courses are mandatory to comply with various regulations, depending on the topic, and to ensure all employees have received proper training.
 All mandatory classes will be identified with an asterisk (*) beside the course name.

 Desktop Application License

 - You must complete at least three hours of online learning.
-These three hours can be completed by attending complete courses or parts of several courses, depending on what your learning needs are.
+These three hours can be achieved by completing the courses or parts of different courses, depending on what your learning needs are.

 - You will have access to: Office 2003, 2007, 2010, XP—topics include Word, Excel, PowerPoint, Access and Outlook.
 In addition, Adobe Products include: Flash, Photoshop and Dreamweaver.
 Crystal Reports is also available.